sanchi0204/Coffee_app/README.md

 A coffee ordering Android application.

 ## Introduction
-* The application allows a user to order a coffee by specifying their details and coffee specifications such as coffee type and toppings.
+* The application allows a user to order a coffee by specifying their details and coffee specifications such as coffee type, toppings and quantity.
 The order summary is then mailed to the user on order confirmation.
 * The application supports Android 4.0 Ice Cream Sandwich (API level 15) and above.

 ## Screenshots